swe-densel/apper-frontend-hws/HW2/checklist-app/README.md

 ## About the Homework

 This application that takes in text input from a user, and renders the inputs as part of an unordered list (a checklist).
-When the user clicks on the checklist item (specifically, the <li> element), the item is removed from the UI.
+When the user clicks on the checklist item (specifically, the <'li'> element), the item is removed from the UI.

 ## How to run